About the College

-- Class of 2021 - The number of graduates in a class cohort employed in the profession of pharmacy during the first year after graduation (including residencies and fellowships): 64 (81%) with 15% lost to followup.
+- Class of 2021 - The percentage of graduates in a class cohort employed in the profession of pharmacy during the first year after graduation (including residencies and fellowships): 81% (4% other; 15% no information)

 - Class of 2021 - The number of graduates who also received a certificate:

 - Rural Health Certificate: 2 students

 - Healthcare Leadership Certificate: 6 students

 Results from Class of 2020 Capstone Experience Course (PHPP 521 Advanced Pharmaceutical Care).

 |Percentage of students who passed Capstone course (n=73)||100%|